crispinalan/tikicalendar/README.md

 gtk_dialog_run()
 ```

 has been depreciated.
-This has been less of an issue as callback functions have been written for the “response” events.
+This has been less of an issue as callback functions have used.
 See this [discussion](https://discourse.gnome.org/t/how-should-i-replace-a-gtk-dialog-run-in-gtk-4/3501).

 I could not place a visual marker on a particular GtkCalendar day using the "gtk_calendar_mark_day()" function.
 The [GtkInspector](https://wiki.gnome.org/action/show/Projects/GTK/Inspector?action=show&redirect=Projects%2FGTK%2B%2FInspector) debugging tool does not reveal any obvious CSS style theme option that should to be used to do this.
-Consequently, I have ended up writing a bespoke month calendar which allows days with events to be colour marked.

-The calendar has been developed using the Gtk4 grid layout [manager](https://docs.gtk.org/gtk4/class.Grid.html) which arranges child widgets in rows and columns.
-In this case the layout manager arranges buttons in a grid.
+To do this I compiled an example calendar app and pressed Ctrl+Shift+D. At the time I was using Fedora 35 GNOME.
+With no success, I have ended up writing a bespoke month calendar using the Gtk4 grid layout [manager](https://docs.gtk.org/gtk4/class.Grid.html) which arranges child widgets in rows and columns.
+I used the layout manager arrange 31 buttons in a grid to create a month calendar.
 Again a significant effort has had to be invested in this aspect of the porting.
+I thought that I would be able to use css styling to colour calendar day buttons having event but the css context functions that I used are now being depreciated in Gtk4.10 (see above).

-The function "gtk_spin_button_set_text()" has gone.
-The documented approach for showing spin button [leading zeros](https://people.gnome.org/~ebassi/docs/_build/Gtk/4.0/signal.SpinButton.output.html) doesn't work with gtk4.
-Consequently, I have had to change the new and edit event dialogs.
+The function "gtk_spin_button_set_text()" has gone in Gtk4.
+The documented approach for showing spin button [leading zeros](https://people.gnome.org/~ebassi/docs/_build/Gtk/4.0/signal.SpinButton.output.html) I could not get to work.
+Consequently, I have had to replace the spin boxes in the new and edit event dialogs.
 The spin boxes for the start and end times now accept floating point values which are now stored in the database as floating point values.
-I have also removed the priority combobox as comboboxes are on the Gtk depreciation hit list (see list widget discussion above) and replaced it with a high prirority check button.
+I have also removed the priority combobox as comboboxes are on the Gtk4 depreciation hit list (see list widget discussion above) and replaced it with a single high prirority check button.
+It now turns out that dialogs are being depreciated in Gtk4.10.
+See the Gtk4 depreciations discussion above.

 Other depreciations include "gtk_application_set_app_menu()" as discussed [here](https://wiki.gnome.org/HowDoI/ApplicationMenu).
 The function "gtk_button_set_image()" has gone.
 In the context of menu development it can be replaced with "gtk_menu_button_set_icon_name()".